RentInform/BE-Rent-Inform/README.md

 <!-- Testing -->
 ## Testing

-`bundle exec rspec` will run the entire test suite. *All tests are passing at time of writing.*
+`bundle exec rspec` will run the entire test suite. *All tests are passing at the time of writing.*

 The team tested happy paths, sad paths, and edge cases when needed.
 Error responses were added where applicable.